 Based on Article 20 of Regulation (EU) No 913/2010: in case of complaints regarding the allocation of PaPs (e.g. due to a decision based on the priority rules for allocation), the applicants may address the relevant Regulatory Body (RB) as stated in the Cooperation Agreement signed between RBs on the Corridor.

-The Cooperation Agreement can be found in annex 4.E and with the following website of RB representative: www.arafer.fr
+The Cooperation Agreement with the following website of RB representative: www.arafer.fr

 CHAPTER 4.
 COORDINATION AND PUBLICATION OF PLANNED TEMPORARY CAPACITY RESTRICTIONS

 4.1 GOALS